Fitness, Food and Friends – Magna Vitae

-The Project will involve sessions within the community which bring people together to learn about ways in which they can help themselves to improve physical and mental wellbeing.
-By holding the sessions in accessible venues close to where people live we aim to improve participant’s connections with their communities and increase their social connections and friendship networks.
+The Project involved sessions within the community which brought people together to learn about ways in which they could help themselves to improve physical and mental wellbeing.
+By holding the sessions in accessible venues close to where people live we aimed to improve participant’s connections with their communities and increase their social connections and friendship networks.

-Sessions will be delivered in 12 week blocks and the content will include:
+Sessions were delivered in 12 week blocks and the content included:

 - Physical activity (gentle sessions ran alongside other information)

 - General nutrition advice, plus specific subjects depending on the needs of the group’s participants.
-Some practical cooking will come under this theme.
+Some practical cooking came under this theme.

 - Links to smoking cessation, alcohol, gamble aware brief advice and signposting.
-This will depend on the need of participant and may link into other projects, such as the New Integrated Lifestyle Service which will be launched in July 2019 by Lincolnshire County Council .
-This service will cover East Lindsey with special emphasis on the deprived coastal areas of Skegness and Mablethorpe.
+This depended on the need of participants and may link into other projects, such as the new Integrated Lifestyle Service from Lincolnshire County Council.
+This service covers East Lindsey with special emphasis on the deprived coastal areas of Skegness and Mablethorpe.

-- Mental health and wellbeing, and will include strategies for maintaining good mental health and improving that which may be problematic.
+- Mental health and wellbeing, and included strategies for maintaining good mental health and improving that which may be problematic.

 - Sleep – the benefits of good sleep patterns and strategies to enable healthy sleep hygiene.